Hyperbaric Oxygen Therapy in Ottawa | Canada Hyperbarics Skip to main content

 Is HBOT offered for chronic concussion or brain injury in Ottawa?

 Chronic post-concussion syndrome and traumatic brain injury are not on Ontario's 14 OHIP-covered indications.
 The Ottawa Hospital treats only the approved list.
-Terapia offers HBOT for off-label conditions on a self-pay basis.
+Conditions outside Ontario's 14 OHIP-covered indications are not OHIP-funded; Terapia may offer them on a self-pay basis, but availability varies and is not guaranteed, so confirm directly with the clinic.
 Research evidence on HBOT for chronic TBI is mixed, consult both your treating neurologist and a hyperbaric physician before committing to a private treatment course.

 Travelling to Ottawa for HBOT